spidernet-io/spiderpool/docs/usage/underlay_cni_service.md

 ## Conclusion

 There are two solutions to the Underlay CNI Access Service.
-The kube-proxy method is more commonly used and stable, and can be used stably in most environments.
-Cilium Without Kube-Proxy provides an alternative option for Underlay CNI to access the Service and accelerates Service access.
+The kube-proxy method is more commonly used and stable, and can be used stably in most environments. cgroup eBPF is an alternative option for Underlay CNI to access the Service and accelerates Service access.
 Although there are certain restrictions and thresholds for use, it can meet the needs of users in specific scenarios.